gmeder/homework-openshift/README.md

 - openshift-cli
 - git

-If you want to deploy using your own cluster, run the following commands:
+If you want to deploy using your own cluster, you'll have to update the route in *src/main/fabric8/route.yml* to fit your environment in the gateway, freelancer and projects service source code and then run the following commands:

 ## Log in with openshift CLI